Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 ## Extension
 ### Term 1
 #### ME-P1 Proof by Mathematical Induction
+##### Outcomes:
+- Applies techniques involving proof or calculus to model and solve problems (ME12-1)
+- Chooses and uses appropriate technology to solve problems in a range of contexts (ME12-6)
+- Evaluates and

 #### ME-T3 Trigonometric Equations
 #### ME-C2 Further Calculus Skills